PennyLaneAI/pennylane/doc/introduction/circuits.rst

     angle = np.pi/2
     result = quantum_circuit_with_loaded_subcircuit(angle)

+What is more, users can use the custom template with any supported plugin, any number of times.
-Users can also reuse the same custom template.
-The following is an example for this, in which a quantum circuit is loaded from a ``QASM`` string:
+As shown in the following example, a quantum circuit can be loaded from a ``QASM`` string, and then be used multiple times on the ``forest.qpu`` device provided by PennyLane-Forest:

 .. code-block:: python

     import pennylane as qml

-    dev = qml.device('default.qubit', wires=2)
+    dev = qml.device('forest.qpu', wires=2)

     hadamard_qasm = 'OPENQASM 2.0;' \
                     'include "qelib1.inc";' \